It's almost weekly when we find ourselves thinking "where can we get some good chinese food in Melbourne?", and no doubt you're all the same.

 One of Melbourne's oldest Chinese haunts, Dainty Sichuan is a hub of good Asian nosh.
-A little different from your typical Chinese restaurants, Dainty boasts a huge and luxurious interior; a fountain takes pride of place in the entrance and there's many a gold leaf Buddha smiling at you.
+A little different from your typical Chinese restaurants, Dainty boasts a huge and luxurious interior—a fountain dominates the entrance and there's many a gold Buddha smiling at you.
 Chinese art sits the walls and you're dining on rounded tables, complete with in-set hotplates.
 Dainty is known for its love of chilli, with generous hotpots and beef dishes being the most popular things on the menu.
 And with good reason—they're downright delicious.
 Highly recommend.

 Simon’s Peiking Duck

 The spelling might be a touch off, but Simon’s Peiking Duck is home to some of the most ultra-affordable Peking duck in Melbourne.
 Sadly, the man himself, Simon Lay (the godfather of Melbourne Chinese food) passed away in early 2017.
 His family are still running the business though, and the duck is as good as ever.
-You can get two different “peiking duck” banquet deals, each set includes a tender whole duck with soft homemade pancakes, crispy duck skin, fresh spring onion, cucumbers and special plum sauce.
+You can get two different “peiking duck” banquet deals here, and each set includes a tender whole duck with soft homemade pancakes, crispy duck skin, fresh spring onion, cucumbers and special plum sauce.
 Banquets come with complimentary duck bone soup with bean curd, plus optional vegetables or noodles.
-We’d highly recommend sharing between two, unless you’re prepared to eat your weight via duck.
+Still our favourite meal for two in Melbs.

 Lau's Family Kitchen